LkHepokoski/SQLProject-main/README.md

 ## Acknowledgments

-This application was developed as part of a project for Data Engineering (COP 3710) by Luke Hepokoski, Andrew Holm, Jose Suarez, and Christopher Tscheschlog.
+This application was developed as part of a project for Data Engineering (COP 3710) by Luke Hepokoski, Andrew Holm, Jose Suarez (@codecrusherr), and Christopher Tscheschlog (@Tscheschlog).